dduan/TOMLDecoder/Sources/TOMLDecoder/TOMLDecoder.docc/DecodingTOML.md

 A point in time is conventionally represented as a `Foundation.Date` in Swift.
 However, Foundation's Gregorian calendar is *not* proleptic.
 It uses the *Julian calendar* for dates before October 15, 1582.
-If one constructs a `DateComponents` with a old date prior to that cutoff date, and creates a `Date` from it using Foundation's Gregorian calendar, the `.timeInteralSince1970` property of the resulting `Date` will disagree with the inteneded point in time in TOML.
+If one constructs a `DateComponents` with an old date prior to that cutoff date, and creates a `Date` from it using Foundation's Gregorian calendar, the `.timeIntervalSince1970` property of the resulting `Date` will disagree with the intended point in time in TOML.
 But this isn't a problem for modern dates.

 For this reason,
-`/TOMLDecoder/TOMLDecoder/DateStrategy` provides options for dealing with this discrepancy for `Foundation` dates.
+``/TOMLDecoder/TOMLDecoder/DateStrategy`` provides options for dealing with this discrepancy for `Foundation` dates.
 A TOML offset date-time provides the components of a date.
 This strategy lets you decide how the components are converted into a `Foundation.Date`.

 By default, the date conversion is done by Foundation's Gregorian calendar.
-You may also choose an arbitrary calendar by specifying an calendar identifier.
+You may also choose an arbitrary calendar by specifying a calendar identifier.
-Or, you can choose the proleptic Gregorian calendar, which means the number of seconds are calculated by TOMLDecoder using the proleptic Gregorian rules, and then used to create the `Date`.
+Or, you can choose the proleptic Gregorian calendar, which means the number of seconds is calculated by TOMLDecoder using the proleptic Gregorian rules, and then used to create the `Date`.

 If you only need to deal with modern dates, the default option should be sufficient.